xcore/sw_display_controller/module_display_controller/doc/examples.rst

 Getting started
 +++++++++++++++

    #.
-Plug the XA-SK-LCD Slice Card into the 'TRIANGLE' slot of the Slicekit Core Board
+Plug the XA-SK-LCD Slice Card into the 'TRIANGLE' slot of the sliceKIT Core Board
    #.
-Plug the XA-SK-SDRAM Slice Card into the 'STAR' slot of the SliceKIT Core Board
+Plug the XA-SK-SDRAM Slice Card into the 'STAR' slot of the sliceKIT Core Board
    #.
 Open ``app_display_controller_demo.xc`` and build the project.
    #.
 Run the program ensuring that it is run from the project directory where the TGA images are.